 Breastfeeding offers your baby the best start, but it’s not always easy.
 Problems are common.
 Don’t be afraid to ask for help and support—it’s out there (see "Who should I ask if I have questions about breastfeeding?).

 If breastfeeding is not an option or if you choose not to breastfeed, use a store-bought iron-fortified infant formula for the first 9 to 12 months.
 The formula should be cow’s milk-based.
+There is no evidence that soy-based formula will prevent your child from developing an allergy.

 What should breastfeeding mothers eat?